jgm/pandoc/doc/lua-filters.md

     -- The inline element in that block is an `Emph` assert(block.content[1].t == "Emph")

 # Module pandoc.utils

 This module exposes internal pandoc functions and utility functions.

+The module is loaded as part of the `pandoc` module and available as `pandoc.utils`.
+In versions up-to and including pandoc 2.6, this module had to be loaded explicitly.
+Example:

+    local utils = require 'pandoc.utils'

+Use this for backwards compatibility.

 ### blocks\_to\_inlines {#utils-blocks_to_inlines}